SoLuutions/va-pro-demo/README.md

 ## Deployment

-This application can be deployed on Railway or similar platforms:
+This application can be deployed on Railway:

 1. Push code to GitHub
 2. Connect repository to Railway
-3. Configure environment variables in Railway dashboard:
-   - `REDIS_URL` - Your Redis connection URL
-   - `DATABASE_URL` - (Optional) PostgreSQL connection URL for future use
+3. Set `PORT` (Railway usually injects it automatically)
+4. No database add-ons are required
-4. Railway will automatically build and deploy
+5. Railway will automatically build and deploy

-**Note**: The current implementation uses Redis for data storage.
-For production use with PostgreSQL, additional backend code will need to be implemented to utilize the DATABASE_URL connection.
+Note: Since storage is in-memory, data will reset on each deploy/restart.
+For persistent storage, integrate a database.

 ## Browser Support